Skip to contents

 Method new()

 Creates a new instance of the ARFSampler class.
-To fit the ARF in parallel, set arf_args = list(parallel = TRUE) and register a parallel backend (see arf::arf).
+To fit the ARF in parallel, register a parallel backend first (see arf::arf) and set parallel = TRUE.

 Usage